uivlis/conditional-tokens/source/pm-trading-ui.md

 ### Wallet Integrations

 There are multiple different built-in providers that can be used with the interface.
 The most tested provider is metamask.
-[Take a look at the code in order to build your own.](https://github.com/gnosis/pm-trading-ui/tree/master/src/integrations).
-Currently the following providers are available: `parity`, `metamask`, `remote`, `uport`.
+[Take a look at the code in order to build your own.](https://github.com/gnosis/pm-trading-ui/tree/master/src/integrations) Currently, the following providers are available: `parity`, `metamask`, `remote`, `uport`.
 All providers are always available, as long as the correct network is used.

 `default` - defines which provider to use when multiple providers were found, or if no provider was found to tell the user which provider is recommended to interact with the application.